Bat Masterson (TV series): Music

+The popularity of the singing cowboys of the fifties led to several classic Westerns having themes resembling cowboy ballads, and Bat Masterson was no exception.
 According to BMI and the sheet music, the theme music was written by Havens Wray (although incorrectly spelled by BMI as Ravens Wray).
-However it was likely written by David Rose, an ASCAP member who couldn't use his own name for a BMI composition.
+However, it was likely written by David Rose, an ASCAP member who couldn't use his own name for a BMI composition.
 The words were by BMI writer Bart Corwin.
 The theme song was sung by Bill Lee, a member of the Mellomen.